schlae/a1000-scsi-sidecar/README.md

 You may want to substitute a different rear-panel switch for the C&K part to save a little money.

+The RTC chip is a M6242B in the original but apparently an RTC-72421 will also work (not tested).

 The 86-pin edge connector should be soldered to the back of the PCB (solder side) since it plugs into the side of the Amiga 1000.
 You may need to find